At Cornelius Vermuyden, we work tirelessly to ensure our students are safeguarded from harm.

-Location Consider locating your computers and laptops in a family area where children's online activity can be monitored or supervised.
+Consider locating your computers and laptops in a family area where children's online activity can be monitored or supervised.
 Always supervise the use of webcams and any applications or devices which allow voice or video chat.
 Also consider the use and location of other devices your child's uses which allow internet access such as mobile phones and games consoles.
-Visit www.saferinternet.org.uk/advice-and-resources/a-parents-guide for safety information about consoles and devices
+Visit https://saferinternet.org.uk/guide-and-resource/parents-and-carers for safety information about consoles and devices.

 Make sure your child knows it's important that they tell an adult they trust if anything happens online that makes them feel scared, worried or uncomfortable.
 It's essential to be realistic: banning the internet or web sites often will not work and it can make a child feel less able to report a problem or concern, so education around safe use is essential.

 Download the Safer Schools App onto your ‘phone (parent).
 This App gives regular updates/information that enables you to be aware of current concerns and trends that could make your child vulnerable.
 Also, encourage your child to download this App onto their ‘phone (student).

 Information on this App has been sent out to all students and parents/carers.

 'Extremism' is a belief in and support for ideas that are very far from what most people consider correct or reasonable.
 It may include values and ideologies which may well be legal, but which could place people on a course towards supporting illegal, violent extremist views.